 Josh Harkinson is a senior reporter at Mother Jones based in San Francisco.
 He grew up in Texas and graduated from Duke and the University of California-Berkeley before joining the magazine in 2005.
 He is highly trained in the art of interviewing people at bars.
 Current beats include technology, labor, and the alt-right.
 In his free time, he enjoys shooting guns, riding motorcycles, competitive horse jumping, and visiting his local public library.
 Email him at email@example.com and follow him on Twitter at @joshharkinson.
 PGP public key: FD66 7EF3 F879 9FA0 B8BC 7377 BC6E 2AB6 0A2D DB6A

-Clint Hendler is Mother Jones' managing editor.
+Clint Hendler is a senior editor at Mother Jones.
 Before rejoining Mother Jones in 2012, Clint was deputy editor of the Columbia Journalism Review, where he covered media law, government transparency, and the political press.
 (His first stint at MoJo was as an intern and fellow, just out of college.)
 His writing has been published by the New York Times, the Independent, AlterNet, The Nation, and CNN.
-He swims year-round in San Francisco's Aquatic Park and ferments, pickles, and scratches a small patch of dirt in the city's Bernal Heights neighborhood.
+He swims year-round in San Francisco’s Aquatic Park and ferments, pickles, and scratches a small patch of dirt in the city’s Bernal Heights neighborhood.

 Brian Hiatt is the marketing and membership director, based out of the San Francisco office.
 He leads Mother Jones‘ efforts to earn the support—donations and magazine subscriptions—of online readers.
 Brian served a brief stint as a fisheries biologist after college before deciding he wanted to swim upstream alongside people, not salmonids.
 He became an organizer when he saw the internet’s rise lead to new ways nonprofits could engage their supporters (even before Facebook and Twitter!), and he consulted on digital strategy with leading nonprofits for nearly a decade before joining MoJo.